-.84 A candidate's PELD score will then be calculated as follows

-PELD = (sum of all terms as outlined in Table 9-1: PELD Score Calculation + 1.5287) x 10 + 2.82

-The minimum of CDC height or weight Z-score utilizes the LMS method as used by the CDC and is based on the 2000 CDC Growth Charts for the United States.
-The calculation uses the candidate's birth sex, most recent values submitted for height and weight, and the candidate's age in months at the time of the most recent submission of height or weight values.

-Albumin, Bilirubin, and INR values less than 1.0 will be set to 1.0 when calculating a candidate's PELD score

-The following candidates will receive a creatinine value of 1.3 mg/dL:

-• Candidates with a creatinine value greater than 1.3 mg/dL

-• Candidates who received two or more dialysis treatments within the 7 days prior to the serum creatinine test

-Candidates who received 24 hours of continuous veno-venous hemodialysis (CVVHD) within the 7 days prior to the serum creatinine test

-The minimum PELD score is 6.
-The PELD score derived from this calculation will be rounded to the nearest whole number.

-9.1.F Liver-Intestine Candidates

-Adult liver candidates who are also registered and active on the waiting list for an intestine transplant at that transplant hospital Liver candidates who are registered on the waiting list after turning 18 years old and are also registered and active on the waiting list for an intestine transplant at that transplant hospital will automatically receive an additional increase in their MELD or PELD score equivalent to a 10 percentage point increase in risk of 3-month mortality.
-Liver candidates who are registered on the waiting list before turning 18 years old and are also registered and active on the waiting list for an intestine transplant at that transplant hospital Candidates less than 18 years old will receive 23 additional points to their calculated MELD or PELD score instead of the 10 percentage point increase.
-The transplant hospital must document in the candidate's medical record the medical justification for the combined liver-intestine transplant and that the transplant was completed.

-9.2 Status and Laboratory Values Update Schedule
+185 A candidate's PELD score will then be calculated as follows: 186 187 PELD = (sum of all terms as outlined in Table 9-1: PELD Score Calculation + 1.5287) x 10 + 2.82 188 189 The minimum of Center for Disease Control and Prevention's (CDC) height or weight Z-score 190 uses the lambda-mu-alpha (LMS) method and is based on the 2000 CDC Growth Charts for the 191 United States.
+The calculation uses the candidate's birth sex, most recent values submitted for 192 height and weight, and the candidate's age in months at the time the height and weight values 193 used in the PELD calculation were measured.
+194 195 Albumin, bilirubin, and INR values less than 1.0 will be set to 1.0 when calculating a candidate's 196 PELD score.
+197 198 The following candidates will receive a creatinine value of 1.3 mg/dL when calculating a 199 candidate's PELD score: 200 201 Candidates with a creatinine value greater than 1.3 mg/dL 202 • Candidates who received two or more dialysis treatments within the 7 days prior to the 203 serum creatinine test 204 • Candidates who received 24 hours of continuous veno-venous hemodialysis (CVVHD) 205 within the 7 days prior to the serum creatinine test 206 207 The minimum PELD score is 6.
+The PELD score derived from this calculation will be rounded to 208 the nearest whole number.
+209 210 9.1.F Liver-Intestine Candidates 211 Adult liver candidates who are also registered and active on the waiting list for an intestine 212 transplant at that transplant hospital Liver candidates who are registered on the waiting list 213 after turning 18 years old and are also registered and active on the waiting list for an intestine 214 transplant at that transplant hospital will automatically receive an additional increase in their 215 MELD or PELD score equivalent to a 10 percentage point increase in risk of 3-month mortality.
+216 Liver candidates who are registered on the waiting list before turning 18 years old and are also 217 registered and active on the waiting list for an intestine transplant at that transplant hospital 218 Candidates less than 18 years old will receive 23 additional points to their calculated MELD or 219 PELD score instead of the 10 percentage point increase.
+The transplant hospital must document 220 in the candidate's medical record the medical justification for the combined liver-intestine 220 transplant and that the transplant was completed. ~~ 1 completed.
+222 223 9.2 Status and Laboratory Values Update Schedule - • • • • • • • • • • •

 The OPTN will notify the transplant hospital within 2 days of the deadline for recertification when a candidate's laboratory values need to be updated.
-Transplant hospitals must recertify a candidate's values according to Table 9-1.
+Transplant hospitals must recertify a candidate's values according to Table 9-12.

-When reporting laboratory values to the OPTN, transplant hospitals must submit the most recent results including the dates of the laboratory tests.
-In order to change a MELD or PELD score voluntarily, all laboratory values must be obtained within the same 2 day period.
+- 228 When reporting laboratory values to the OPTN, transplant hospitals must submit the most recent results - including the dates of the laboratory tests.
+In order to change a MELD or PELD score voluntarily, all - 230 laboratory values must be obtained within the same 2 day period. - 231 - 232

-Table 9-1: Liver Status Update Schedule
+Table 9-12: Liver Status Update Schedule